 Disney With Andy and Em

 First of all, the girl that really inspires me, and she probably won’t ever read this but Em, if you’re reading this, hello!
 I’m not sure if it’s Emma or Emily, but your accounts say Em, so hello Em!
 Okay, so I found ‘@emhalford’ when she was posting on the ‘it’s Orlando Time’ Facebook group that I am a part of, and even if I never go again (never say that again Emma) I’ll probably never leave!
 Em is a fellow vlogger but mainly an Instagrammer.
 Her and her Fiance Andy actually got engaged whilst I was on holiday in Disney (the good old romantic castle proposal!), congratulations!
 And now they look to be in St. Lucia.
 I’m genuinely not sure which one I’m more jealous, of to be honest.
 Anyway, on their joint account, @disneywithandyandem, the name says it all really; they post about their travels!

 Mouseketeers and Butterbeers

 I mean, I’m sorry but this has to be one of my favourite accounts on Instagram, just because of the name!
 I’m not very good with Geography, but this ‘Grammer‘ lives in Alabama according to their page.
-I’ve a feeling Alabama is up north somewhere, but in my eyes, they live in the same country as Orlando, so they’ve got better access than me, and for that I’m very jealous.
-I’m not even too sure who owns this account, but the clarity and the brightness of the pictures has always stood out to me, and so has the name!
+I have a feeling Alabama is up north somewhere, but in my eyes, they live in the same country as Orlando, so they’ve got better access than me, and for that, I’m very jealous.
+I’m not even too sure who owns this account, but the clarity and the brightness of the pictures have always stood out to me, and so has the name!
 Gosh that name, if only I could be that creative; it’s genius!

 So with that, ladies and gents, I’m going to leave you with some of my own favourite Instagram pictures of my holiday.
 Feel free to follow me over at @ariverofroses